 How to choose the lines and trains between Kobe and Kyoto

-Only Japan Railway’s Special Rapid Service give you direct transfer.
+Only Japan Railway’s Special Rapid Service gives you direct transfer.
 It is the fastest and maybe faster than even Shinkansen.
 But as I mentioned to you above, JR Kyoto station is not good location for the tourists.
 On the other hand, Hankyu Railway can take you to Kyoto from Kobe.
 They don’t have any scheduled train on this section.
 But Kawaramachi station is located near Gion and Higashiyama.
 Let’s compare JR and Hankyu.

 Sannomiya / JR Kyoto — 50 minutes / 1050 yen